PhilRTFM/wheelchair_headlights_spare/README.md

-# Cheap injection plastic headlight sucks, so we made strong STL
+## Cheap injection plastic headlight sucks, so we made a strong STL version.

-My bro's wheelchair headlights got wrecked by a light shock which is ridiculous, so we had to redesign the piece by hand.
+My bro's wheelchair headlights got wrecked by a light shock which is ridiculous, so we had to redesign the piece.

-Here is the STL files, feel free to print them, suitable for (waiting for the exact model name, will precise and commit).
+Here are the STL files, feel free to print them, suitable for q300m mini.

 ![Fusion360](preview.png)
 ![Fusion361](preview2.png)